isomerpages/nlb-learning/_singapore/Adults/Programmes.md

 ## **A Librarian's World**
 Ever wondered what librarians do?
 Find out what makes our librarians tick as they share highlights of their work from the collections of the National Library.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.

 ## **Archives Unlocked**
 Join archivists from the National Archives of Singapore as they speak on topics that draw from the rich collection at the Archives.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.

 ## **Archives Invites**
 Community histories unfold in this series that traces Singapore's social past with help from the archives.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.

 ## **Histories**
 For 2023, we are placing the focus on entertainment places, customs &amp; culture, recreation and architecture in Singapore, examining how they have impacted communities and lives.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.

 ## **Languages of Singapore**
 A moderated series driven by an intent to bridge the distance between academic research and communities, on topics related to languages as living and evolving aspects of our society.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.

 ## **Art X Stacks**
 A suite of programmes across visual art and other art forms to promote the Art X Stacks display (located along the reading room walls of the Lee Kong Chian Reference Library), which brings together artwork, library and archival collections in conversation and provides new entry points and perspectives on Singapore history and culture.

+Click [here](https://www.eventbrite.com/cc/learnx-singapore-67809){:target="_blank"} for the latest programme listings.